FFMasterSlave/Progetto-DL/README.md

 # Progetto-DL
-This is the repository of my project for the Deep Learning and Applied Artificial Intelligence course
+This is the repository of my project for the Deep Learning and Applied Artificial Intelligence course.